thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 # Game Basic Information

 # Summary
 You are an evil overlord who has just been defeated by a hero.
 You wake up in a little village and are tended to by villagers.
-You must interact with them to level up your stats and become a "better" person.
+You must interact with them to influence your stats to become a "better" person.
 Only once have you filled up your empathy, can you win the game.

 # Gameplay explanation
 Use WASD or the arrow key to move around the village.
 Press spacebar to initiate